hroncok/resolve-buildroot/README.md

  1. All packages that require the "old requires" are collected from rawhide, grouped by their components.
  2. All packages that require the "new requires" are collected from the target repo, grouped by their components.
  3. A difference between the two is considered as "needs to be built".
- 4. For each component in need of rebuilding, a list of packages that would be installed in the buildroot is resolved.
+ 4. For each component (TODO in need of rebuilding), a list of packages that would be installed in the buildroot is resolved.
  5. If none of the to-be-installed packages needs a rebuild, this component is ready to be rebuilt.
 If some packages are not yet rebuilt, the builder would not be able to resolve the dependencies; bcond'ed builds are considered in that case if in the cache.

 ## Caveats